gsmhypothesis/gsmhypothesis.github.io/_posts/2020-09-27-GV_hypothesis.md

 religion and traditions which can be strongly linked to a kind of <em>ancient Hinduist</em> practice.
 Among the various theories floating about the history and racial origins of the Kodavas, the theory of descent from Alexander’s battalion is so far the strongest.</p>

+<p style="text-align: justify"><strong>Religious, cultural practices and traditions of the Kodavas</strong> : The Kodavas are a hunting,
+mountain seeking martial race with nomadic antecedents.
+The Kodava traditional music includes drums, trumphets, pipes, singing, poetry and clapping.
+Their tradition also includes folk-lores, folk-dances and folk-songs.
+From earliest days, the kodavas are known to worship Nature and Ancestors.
+Historically, the Kodavas are worshippers of Sun.
+Apparently this trait of worshipping Sun and nature has been handed over since ancient days.
+Their worshipping place ‘Kaimada’ which is linked to ceremonial rituals in honour of ancestors, the positioning of the ‘Kaimada’ within the sight of the Sun and Moon, displays ancient vedic tinge .
+The ‘Kaimada’ and the ‘Ain Mane’ were built facing the east, towards the rising Sun.
+The erection of a bamboo pole- ‘Kodimara’ in front of the ‘Kaimada’ was meant to indicate the nature of the occasion.
+Their worshipping the river Kaveri as their Goddess, with special prayers offered on ‘Kaveri Sankramana’ day in clearly indicates Aryan origins, in concept.
+While facing the rising sun in the morning, in salutation, an auspicious rite is enacted involving rice and milk.
+The Kodavas offer fowls to the Spirit ‘Kuliya’ inside the forests through ‘Devara kaadu- an act of appeasing the nature through the ancestors.
+The propitiation of ancestors once a year through ‘Kaarana Bharani’.
+The ‘Nellakki Bolucha’ meaning the lighting of the ceremonial oil lamp- both in the morning and evening is an age-old practice of ancestor worship.
+The Kodavas observe three most important festivals- Kailpodh or Kailmuhurtha (September), Kaveri Sankramana (October) and Puthri or Huthri (November-December).
+The kailpodh is a festival indicating the end of ploughing and transplanting sessions of the paddy crop.
+The Huthri festival heralds the ripening of the paddy crop.
+The utterance “Poly Poly Deva” during this festival is considered as deeply ancient in origins.</p>

+<p style="text-align: justify"><strong>Theory of Kodavas’ descent from Alexander’s battalion negated</strong>: For a racial ethnic
+group to separate itself from a war battalion and migrate out compactly as a reproducing group, the descent from Alexander’s battalion theory is highly flawed.
+A detached group from a multi-racial battalion to later re-evolve itself as a compact ethnic group displaying ancient hinduist practices becomes a remote possibility.
+Such ethnised group should have identical ethnic elements with familial similarity to survive and flourish as a uniform and identical intra-ethnic group.
+In the absence of identifying the methodology of absorption of the strong ethnic and cultural identity as exhibited by the Kodavas, the ‘Alexander Battalion’ theory fails.
+Empirically, the possibility of evolvement of an ethnic group from a battalion consisting of mixed-race soldiers grouping together as a clan, and stretching backwards and imbibing ancient form of vedic practices and unique cultural symptoms defies the concept of group survival.
+A grown-up heterogeneous group of soldiers, with their kin, cannot all of a sudden imbibe alien preancient practices.
+Only an exclusive pre-existing ethnic group can absorb and practise
+<em>stiff</em> ancient version of Hinduist/vedic ideals, passing it down the generations.</p>

+<p style="text-align: justify">The genetic inquest on the kalash tribe- regarded as Alexander’s descendants all along,
+has too negated the hazy Alexander descent hypothesis weaved around the Kalash.</p>

+<p style="text-align: justify">The strong common vestiges of ancient hindu/ancient vedic customs and practices
+retained by the Kodavas and the Kalash, sharply indicate towards a probable original mix and commonality of these two identical racial groups.
+The common tinge of retained exclusive ancient hindu/ancient vedic practices bind the kodavas and Kalash into the same group back though history.
+The striking cultural similarities between the Kodavas and the Kalash gives rise to a strong hypothesis that these two racially identical and unique ethnic groups are of the same parent stock and originated from the same racial group.</p>

+<p style="text-align: justify">The present physical distancing of the Kodavas and the Kalash may have its reason
+somewhere deep down inside history pages.
+One strong possibility being that their parent ethnic group may have been persecuted during the islamic invasion of the sub- continent- forcing the group to split and migrate, one upwards into the mountain terrain of Kybher, and the other down south into the safe mountain terrains of the western ghats.
+Another possibility is the telescopic involvement of the Kodavas in tribal migrations, along with other tribes, and branching out later, retaining their unique identity.</p>